ricsanfre/pi-cluster/docs/_docs/index.md

 - Use of distributed storage block technology, instead of centralized NFS system, for pod persistent storage.
 Kubernetes block distributed storage solutions, like Rook/Ceph or Longhorn, in their latest versions have included ARM 64 bits support.
 - Use of opensource projects under the [CNCF: Cloud Native Computing Foundation](https://www.cncf.io/) umbrella
 - Use latest versions of each opensource project to be able to test the latest Kubernetes capabilities.
+- Use of [cloud-init](https://cloudinit.readthedocs.io/en/latest/) to automate the initial installation of the Raspberry Pis.
-- Use of [Ansible](https://docs.ansible.com/) for automating the configuration of the cluster and [cloud-init](https://cloudinit.readthedocs.io/en/latest/) to automate the initial installation of the Raspberry Pis.
+- Use of [Ansible](https://docs.ansible.com/) for automating the configuration of the cluster nodes, installation of kubernetes, external services and triggering cluster bootstrap (ArgoCD bootstrap).
+- Use of [Argo CD](https://argo-cd.readthedocs.io/en/stable/) to automatically provision Kubernetes applications from git repository

 ## What I have built so far